 Watch the Annex 98 review by onthesnow.com editors

 The Annex 98s are built for the advanced intermediate freeskier, who wants the occasional slide in powder.
-For this market the Annex 98 is a perfect ski.
-Its forgivingness and soft flex acts as catalyst to spur K2’s market share.
+For this market, Annex 98 is a perfect ski.
+Its forgivingness and soft flex are acting as a catalyst to spur K2’s market share.
 The ski is suitable for any set of conditions, being as at home in powder as on bulletproof ice.
-The Annex 98 has a lot less rebound that other freeride skis, meaning turning is easy.
+Annex 98 has a lot less rebound than other freeride skis, meaning turning is easy.
 This ski is not designed for athletes but would be an awesome first pair of skis due to its lightweight feel and versatility.

 K2 Annex 98 Overall

-The soft flex, easy manoeuvring, tapered tips and tails, the fusion of camber and rocker, hybritech sidewalls, a good flow and versatility make this ski perfect for anyone who is not at an elite level of skiing.
+The soft flex, easy maneuvering, tapered tips and tails, the fusion of camber and rocker, hybrid-tech sidewalls, a good flow, and versatility make this ski perfect for anyone who is not at an elite level of skiing.
 Although not designed for high speed (60-70km/h+) they were a total joy to ski.
 The Annex 98s are a playful and enjoyable ski.
-K2 has really run with new technologies in this ski and it has paid-of, I can hardly wait to see what they will offer next year!
+K2 has really run with new technologies in this ski and it has paid off, I can hardly wait to see what they will offer next year!